fasouto/fasouto.github.com/_posts/2015-05-25-freelance-tips.md

 I only did per project billing for clients that have very clear what they want and know how to express it.
 Sometimes your client assume some features that you didn't catch in the requirements and there's a conflict.

-I tell my clients that estimate software is a hard task and suggest to work on a weekly basis.
+I tell my clients that estimate software it's very hard and suggest to work on a weekly basis.
 Every friday I show them the changes and we chat about what we can do next week.
 If for some reason the client felt that I didn't work enough(never happened so far) we split ways.

 This way we are in a position where we are collaborating not fighting.